 Yellow fever vaccine is recommended for people aged ≥9 months who are traveling to or living in areas at risk for yellow fever virus transmission in South America and Africa.
 Yellow fever vaccine may be required for entry into certain countries.
 Yellow fever and other vaccination requirements and recommendations for specific countries are available on the CDC Travelers’ Health webpage.

 Interested in becoming a yellow fever vaccination center?

 Yellow Fever Vaccine Course:

-The Uniform Stamp Holder, the Yellow Fever Vaccine Coordinator, and any additional staff with responsibilities associated with the administration of yellow fever vaccine MUST complete, pass, print, and submit the transcript of the CDC Yellow Fever Course.
+The Uniform Stamp Holder, the Yellow Fever Vaccine Coordinator, and any additional staff with responsibilities associated with the administration of yellow fever vaccine MUST complete, pass, print, and submit the transcript of the two module CDC Yellow Fever Course.